Luos-io/Documentation/get-started/get-started1.md

 ## 5. Upload to the board

-You can now flash your board: connect it to your PC with a USB cable and upload the code by clicking on the right arrow in the bottom left of the VS Code window.
+You can now flash your board: connect it to your PC with a USB cable and upload the code by clicking on the right arrow in the bottom left of the VS Code window, situated next to the build tick button (see image below).

-PlatformIO will build the firmware and flash it.
-Take a look at the terminal to observe each step thet PlatformIO follow.
-A "success message" should appear at the end.
+PlatformIO will build the firmware and flash the board.
+Take a look at the terminal to observe each step thet PlatformIO follows.
+A success message should appear at the end.

-Once the board is flashed, it means it is properly programmed and you should see the **LED** blinking on your board.
+Once the board is flashed, it means it is properly programmed, and you should see the LED blinking on your board.

 <div align="center">
   <Image src="/img/get-started/get-started-1-6.png" darkSrc="/img/get-started/get-started-1-6.png"/>